 The Bureau of Agricultural Products Inspection has created a web link to allow the companies selling fertilizer throughout the state Illinois to submit their monthly tonnage reports via the internet.

-- Application of Registration of Fertilizer Distributor (this form is required by all companies)
+- Fertilizer License Application (this form is required by all fertilizer companies)

 - Monthly Fertilizer Report

 - Monthly Fertilizer Report (2016 Tonnage)